 Remember that few other marketing avenues so immediately deliver the hard numbers by which you can make necessary adjustments.
 When your ad doesn’t perform as you’d like right off the bat (when, not if), the initial analytics will immediately start pointing you in the direction of the problem – and, if you know how to react accordingly, the solution.

-Targeting-- If you’re running paid search, keywords are the foundation of your campaigns.
+👉 Targeting - If you’re running paid search, keywords are the foundation of your campaigns.
 The prudent marketer invests significant time in keyword research before ever launching a campaign.
-Nonetheless, it is impossible to truly optimize your keyword selections and combinations until you have watch them perform over time, expanding your data set of results.
+Nonetheless, it is impossible to truly optimize your keyword selections and combinations until you have watched them perform over time, expanding your data set of results.

 You should also keep in mind that keyword performance can be cyclical or seasonal, depending on nature of the campaign.
 It is critical to keep revisiting your keyword strategy, even after a considerable amount of time has passed and you think that you’ve fully optimized your campaign.